 The Miami-Dade County Homeless Trust was created in 1993 by the Board of County Commissioners with several primary functions, including, to administer proceeds of the one-percent food and beverage tax; to implement the local continuum of care plan, and to serve in an advisory capacity to the Board of County Commissioners on issues involving homelessness.
 The Trust is not a direct service provider.
 Instead, it is responsible for the implementation of policy initiatives developed by the Miami-Dade County Homeless Trust Board.
 If you, or someone you know is homeless, or about to become homeless, please call the Homeless Helpline 877-994-HELP (4357).
 You can also visit the Miami-Dade Homeless Trust (Homeless Hotline) website.

 Miami-Dade Public Housing Agency

 The Miami-Dade Public Housing Agency administers federal subsidies that support more than 10,000 units of public and other assisted housing.
 Miami-Dade Public Housing Agency also works with builders, developers, lenders and private housing providers to expand affordable housing opportunities in Miami-Dade County.
 They have a variety of housing programs and services available depending on the client's individual needs and circumstances.
-For more information about Miami-Dade Housing Agency, call 786-469-4100.
-You can also visit their website.
+For more information visit the Miami-Dade Public Housing Agency website or call 786-469-4100.

 Miami-Dade Department of Housing & Community Development